-Code for Forms executes in the user’s browser, so it is under the user’s control.
+Code for Forms executes in the user’s browser, also called the client, which means the code is under the user’s control.
 A determined attacker can access anything that your Forms are allowed to access.
 So you can restrict access to each Data Table:

-By default, your Forms are not given any access to your Data Tables.
+By default, client-side code is not given any access to your Data Tables.
 You can instead access the data by writing Server Modules that pass the data back to your Forms.
-You can also expose views to give your Forms permissions on limited sets of data from your Data Tables.
+You can also expose views to give your client-side Forms permissions on limited sets of data from your Data Tables.

 Server Modules are not under the user’s control.
 So you can trust them, eg, not to return table data to unauthorised users.

 search() results) from Server Module functions.
 The (client-side) Form code will be able to read them,